ZaqueuLima3/YouWatch/README.md

 - [ ] Save as favorite
 - [ ] Delete from favorite
 - [ ] User session
-- [ ] Allow user to set a PIN and use fingerptiny
+- [ ] Allow user to set a PIN and use fingerprint

 ## Bug Fixes